 Some AI platforms even predict how well your content will perform before you publish it.
 This lets you adjust and improve early.

 You can also personalize your content.
 AI tools can help you segment your audience by interest, location, or behavior.
 Once you know who you’re talking to, you can change your tone, length, or format.
+That’s not just a nice-to-have—71% of consumers expect companies to deliver personalized interactions, and 76% get frustrated when this doesn’t happen.
+Data-driven writing helps you meet those expectations.

 For example, a younger audience may prefer short, visual posts, while a professional group might want detailed, research-backed articles.
 You can adapt without starting from scratch.